nidaismail/Schedular/README.md

 ## My process

-The project is made using laravel, so i started with the view files then the controller functions and the tables in MYSQL and along with model files.
+The project is made using laravel, so I started with the view files then the controller functions and the tables in MYSQL and along with model files.

 ### Built with